 Growing kids often get hungry between meals.

 However, many packaged snacks for kids are extremely unhealthy.
-These snacks are often full of refined flour, added sugars and artificial ingredients.
+They’re often full of refined flour, added sugars, and artificial ingredients.

 Snack time is a great opportunity to sneak some extra nutrients into your child's diet.

 Instead of highly processed snack foods, fill your child's tummy with whole foods that will provide energy and nutrition.

 Here is a list of kid-friendly snacks that are both healthy and delicious.

 Most yogurts marketed to kids are high in sugar.
 Instead, choose plain, full-fat yogurt and sweeten it with fresh fruit or a drizzle of honey.

 Still, make sure not to give honey to infants under 12 months old, as they’re at a greater risk of a serious infection called botulism (

 You may consider popcorn a junk food, but it's really a nutritious whole grain.